uojiaku/TerraformGuru/AWSSolutionsArchitect/README.md

 C. because our demand is unpredictable, schedule scaling with scheduled instances wont really help us.
 E. Launch configurations cant be edited after its been created
 F. Step scaling policies dont have a cool down period.
 Rather they have a warm up period, where we can specify how long to allow our new instances to come up before another step scale can be triggered

+- Quiz question/answers:
+1. a shorter cool down means there will be a shorter interval until the auto scaling service determines that another x number of servers are required to service a spike in demand
+3. Kinesis Produce Library (KPL) will allow writing to Kinesis Streams and not reading from them.
+It performs heavy-lifting tasks associated with distributed stream processing, making it more productive to develop applications.
+4. Behaviors in CloudFront allow us to define different origins depending on the URL path.
+This is useful when we want to serve up static content from S3 and dynamic content from an EC2 fleet for example for the same website.
+5. We are not given the WCUs, so we are unable to determine with certainty the number of partitions.
+9. two common uses for Kinesis data streams is that it can provide real-time data analytics, and collect and process large streams of data records in real time.
+    - combines the power of parallel processing with the value of real-time data. i.e. process website clickstreams in real time and then analyze site usability engagement using multiple different Kinesis Data Streams applications running in parallel
+10. SNS doesnt provide the ability to orchestrate a workflow with multiple Lambda functions and incorporate retry logic for specific tasks
+    - Step Functions allows us to build resilient workflows by orchestrating multiple Lambda functions.
+We can define the flow of the order processing and incorporating retry logic for specific tasks in case of failures.
+Step Functions also provide visualizations of the workflows, making it easier to monitor and debug.
+14. SQS can be used as a buffer between S3 new objects events and the Lambda function.
+    - by sending events to an SQS queue, we can ensure that Lambda processes the events at a manageable rate, even during peak periods.
+SQS provides a reliable and scalable message queuing service that can handle fluctuating workloads.